Global Historical Ecology

 Conservation, landscape planning, rural development, transformative knowledge, dissemination, IHOPE.
 An understanding of the long term interactions between social dynamics and dynamical physical processes is crucial for the understanding of the conditions of today and for the formulation of possible solutions for the future.
 Historical ecologies and integrated landscape analyses provides a better understanding of landscape dynamics; of acute relevance for landscape planning, and management conservation, heritage management and rural development.
 Our research may also offer alternative solutions for sustainable societies and sustainable developments and provides an arena for discussions on different solutions for sustainable development.

-- Seminars and workshops, which highlight methodological and theoretical issues involved in the themes listed above, to start with dedicated activities 1-2 times per semester.
+- Lectures, seminars and workshops, which highlight methodological and theoretical issues involved in the themes listed above.
+Our aim is to organize dedicated activities 1-2 times per semester.